 Q. What is FreeRTOS?

 FreeRTOS is an open source, real-time operating system that makes microcontroller-based edge devices easy to program, deploy, secure, and maintain.
 Distributed freely under the MIT open source license, FreeRTOS includes a kernel and a growing set of software libraries suitable for use across industry sectors and applications.
-This includes securely connecting your small, low-powered devices to AWS cloud services like AWS IoT Core or to more powerful edge devices running AWS IoT Greengrass.
+This includes securely connecting your small, low-powered devices to Amazon Web Services cloud services like Amazon IoT Core or to more powerful edge devices running Amazon IoT Greengrass.
 FreeRTOS is built with an emphasis on reliability and ease of use.